Lentil Sloppy Joes

 where’s the beef?

 Now, this recipe has more than 2 ingredients, but it’s still easy to make and filled with real, good for you foods.
 You won’t miss that old can or the beef.
 No beef?
 Yes, you read that right.
 Instead, lentils are used as our protein and oh my goodness, it’s delicious.
 Then we make our own sauce which just gives you something extra to brag about.
-Talk about being “homemade”!
 How cool is it to know you can make your own sauce from scratch?
 You’re on your way to becoming a culinary genius!!!!
+Since we’re ditching the beef, you’ve also got to check out this Paleo Vegetarian Chili from Perry’s Plate, just ditch the egg to keep it egg-free.

 I’m kinda having fun with you here, but seriously, most people I coach have a fear of cooking from scratch.
 Our parents had so many convenience foods at their disposal so a “home-cooked” meal could mean hamburger helper, frozen lasagna with a tossed salad or maybe even a burger/hot-dog with a can of beans and jar of applesauce.
 No wonder we don’t know how to cook or bake.
-Thankfully, I helped my Grandma cook and then my Mom stayed home and for quite some time, so she cooked everything from scratch when I was younger.
-It wasn’t until my Dad moved up in the world and we moved from Canada to Phoenix, that those meals became less and less as convenience foods became more and more.
+Thankfully, my Grandma & Mom cooked from scratch so I learned how to cook from them.

 it’s ok to fail